DerManoMann/silex2swagger/Readme.md

 Typically the Swagger annotations are added on top of existing Silex annotations to complement/complete the definitions.

+---
+## For OpenApi 3.0 and support for other frameworks use [radebatz/openapi-router](https://packagist.org/packages/radebatz/openapi-router)
+---

 ## Mixing Silex and Swagger annotations